Green Smoothie Gourmet

 Prep

-• .Preheat oven to 400 degrees F with the two personal ceramic pizza stones on the oven rack.
+• .Preheat oven to 400 degrees F. If you are using the ceramic pizza stones, put them on the oven rack so they preheat with the oven.

 • Make flax eggs (stir together 3 tablespoon ground flax seed and 9 tablespoon of water)